Chibale, Zambia: introduction

 Washing clothes in the Kapampalwe river.

-The 1970s saw living conditions deteriorate coupled with economical decline.
+The 1970s saw living conditions deteriorate, coupled with economic decline.
 This led to a resurgence of possession cults in the towns and later in Chibale and other rural areas.
 See the article on spirit possession.

 Themes, history and religion in Chibale

-Chibale Zambia: introduction.
-Read the short introductions into the social themes pervading daily life in Chibale, its history, and its religion, that is so closely linked with music, dance, text and ritual.
+Chibale, Zambia: introduction.
+Read the short introductions into the social themes pervading daily life in Chibale, its history, and its religion, which is so closely linked with music, dance, text, and ritual.

 For references about Chibale and the Lala region, see a list of historical sources.
-As well as for references about the larger culturally and historically similar region (the Kaonde-Lamba-Lenje-Lala area) of which many in Chibale feel that Chibale is a part.
+This list also includes references for the larger culturally and historically similar region (the Kaonde-Lamba-Lenje-Lala area), of which many in Chibale feel that Chibale is a part.

 The research underlying this site is presented here.